 This week’s reading from my novel, White Rock, is set in a very notorious location, the cold and impersonal twelve-story edifice of Bobst Library at NYU.
 I don’t want to give away any spoilers by commenting on or explaining the reason for the building’s reputation, so I’ll let the information disclose itself.
 But believe me, it’s well worth the wait.

-This is the beginning of a series to introduce you all to elements of my novel, White Rock, in hopes that it will spark your interest and quell your anxiety, if only for a few moments.
+This is the beginning of a series to introduce you to elements of my novel, White Rock, in hopes that it will spark your interest.
 I will be reciting passages from the book with some light audio sweetening to give the excerpts more of a theatre-of-the-mind feel.
 This is the first one out of the gate, so please be kind and excuse any inconsistencies in the video and audio files.

 The word ‘History’ is defined at Dictionary.com as: A continuous, systematic narrative of past events as relating to a particular people, country, period, person, etc., usually written as a chronological account: chronicle.”
 It is the account of past events that unveil what has transpired up until now, ‘now’ being defined as “at the present time […]